Parsifal-M/backstage-opa-plugins/plugins/opa-permissions-wrapper/README.md

 > This wrapper is still in **development**, you can use it at your own risk.
 It is not yet ready for production use.

+## Pre-requisites

+- This plugin requires the [opa-backend](../opa-backend/README.md) plugin to be installed and configured.
+- This plugin also requires and assumes that you have set up and followed the instructions in the [Backstage Permissions Docs](https://backstage.io/docs/permissions/overview) as it of course relies on the permissions framework to be there and set up.

 ## Key Components

 - `opa-evaluator/createOpaPermissionEvaluator`: A factory function for creating an asynchronous OPA policy evaluation function.